 A somber note for somber times: While reading Heather Dune Macadam's 999, I searched on-line and came across one of the items contributed to Yad Vashem by my cousin, Gila Benjamini.
-It is an attempt by her mother to communicate to our grandmother regarding the whereabouts of our youngest aunt, Magda (then a teenager).
+It is an attempt by her mother to communicate to our grandmother, then in Sered (a concentration camp in Slovakia), regarding the whereabouts of our youngest aunt, Magda (then a teenager).
 The reverse side, intended for a response (as per instructions at the bottom), is blank.

 I received a charming T-shirt